What is 88% of 20? A full breakdown to Percentages and Calculations

 Q1: Can I use a calculator for percentage calculations?

 A1: Absolutely!
-Calculators are invaluable tools for percentage calculations, especially for more complex problems.
+This leads to calculators are invaluable tools for percentage calculations, especially for more complex problems.
 Most calculators have a percentage function (%) that simplifies the process.

 Q2: What if I need to calculate a percentage of a number that isn't a whole number?